tedja03/liu-backup/README.md

 Here's how the tool works:

-1. Initial checks are performed to determine the hardware's properties and capabilities, after which the main window of the tool is displayed.
+1. Initial checks are performed to determine the hardware's properties and capabilities, and also if there is a update available for the tool, after which the main window of the tool is displayed.
 2. When ready, click "Let's go," and authentication will be requested to perform parts of the process that require elevated privileges.
 3. To back up all files, including those normally protected by macOS privacy settings, the tool requires "Full Disk